sap-tutorials/Tutorials/tutorials/hana-dbx-troubleshooting/hana-dbx-troubleshooting.md

 ### Viewing trace files with SQL

-The SAP HANA database provides a set of monitoring views enabling access to the trace files.
+The SAP HANA database provides a set of monitoring views (as indicated by 'M') enabling access to the trace files.
 An example is [`M_MERGED_TRACES` System View](https://help.sap.com/viewer/c1d3f60099654ecfb3fe36ac93c121bb/latest/en-US/20b52c0075191014a43fb02951633999.html) which contains the content of multiple trace files enabling a query to be performed across trace files for a certain time period.
 The following instructions provide some examples of accessing the views.

 1. Information about the available trace files and content from individual trace files can be queried.